zanieb/rooster/README.md

 ### Generate a changelog entry for a release

-Generates a single changelog entry for the current or given version
+Generates a changelog entry for the current or given version

 ```
 rooster changelog <path> [--version <version>]